A Passover Relationship between Events in the Life and

 H—Jesus taught sitting in a boat (Matt 13:2)

-D—Water—Jordan River because Macherus was on the west coast of Dead Sea
+D—Water—Jordan River because Macherus was on the west coast of the Dead Sea

 5—Sea of Galilee (Matt 14:22)